vsouza/awesome-ios/README.md

 * [EarlGrey](https://github.com/google/EarlGrey) - iOS UI Automation Test Framework by Google
 * [UI Testing Cheat Sheet](https://github.com/joemasilotti/UI-Testing-Cheat-Sheet) - How do I test this with UI Testing? :large_orange_diamond:
 * [Floater_](https://github.com/Buglife/Floater_) - Add a floating fingertip to your app demo :large_orange_diamond:
+* [Bluepill](https://github.com/linkedin/bluepill) - Bluepill is a reliable iOS testing tool that runs UI tests using multiple simulators on a single machine

 #### Other Testing
 * [NaughtyKeyboard](https://github.com/Palleas/NaughtyKeyboard) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 This is a keyboard to help you test your app from your iOS device.